 The purpose of this track is to prepare acute care nurse practitioners to assess and manage collaboratively the needs of patients who are acutely and critically ill across the full continuum of acute care services .
 The core body of knowledge provided in the track is derived from the full spectrum of high-acuity patient care needs.
-Courses are taken from both the Adult Advanced Practice Nursing specialty and the Adult Nurse Practitioner specialty.
+Courses are taken from both the Adult Advanced Practice Nursing specialty and the Adult, Family, Gerontological, and Women's Health Primary Care specialty.
 On completion of the Acute Care Nurse Practitioner track, students are eligible for Acute Care Nurse Practitioner Certification through the American Nurses' Credentialing Center.